BalzPit/FPS-demo/README.md

 - pick up weapons
 - shoot/reload weapons
 - drop/throw weapons (this does damage when weapon collides with enemies)
-- loose health when damaged
+- loose health/die when damaged

 Advanced movement features:
-- wepon recoil actually moves the player character
+- wepon recoil moves the player character
   - shooting the ground right after a jump lets the player jump higher (only certain weapons have a strong enough recoil to make this effect noticeable)